-Code Mitigation Measure Securing Mechanism Receiver of Wreck, and accords with the Code of Practice for Seabed Developers (JNAPC, 2006 12).
+Code Mitigation Measure Securing Mechanism mechanism to comply with the Merchant Shipping Act 1995 , including notification of the Receiver of Wreck, and accords with the Code of Practice for Seabed Developers (JNAPC, 2006 ).
 The PAD also makes provision for the implementation of temporary exclusion zones around areas of possible archaeological interest, for prompt archaeological advice, and, if necessary, for archaeological inspection of important features prior to further activities in the vicinity.
-M-33 Seabed preparation, installation activities and installed infrastructure will avoid any identified seabed heritage To be secured as a condition of the Generation Asset and Transmission Asset Marine Licences for both Caledonia North and Caledonia South. assets and anthropogenic geophysical anomalies identified as AEZs and described in the WSI.
+M-33 eabed preparation, installation activities and installed frastructure will avoid any identified seabed heritage To be secured as a condition of the Generation Asset and Transmission Asset Marine Licences. assets and anthropogenic geophysical anomalies identified as AEZs and described in the WSI.
 A WSI and PAD will be in place for any archaeological discoveries.
 This will include any recommended AEZs (for example in relation to seabed preparation, installation activities and installed infrastructure) and a PAD for reporting and investigating unexpected archaeological discoveries encountered during installation activities, with a Retained Archaeologist providing guidance and advising industry staff on the implementation of the PAD.